sculptor/sculptor/README.md

 Usage
 -----------

-Build the project needs the following steps:
+Building the project needs the following steps:

 * Create the local Eclipse P2 repository mirror (located in "sculptor-eclipse/eclipse-mirror/.p2-mirror/") by activating the Maven profile "mirror" -> **The *initial* mirroring process takes hours!!!**